simonharris/ce888labs/labs/lab2/README.md

 ### Setting Up

-* **Did not** set up an Overleaf account as I'm familiar with LaTex and have tools to work with it
+* **Did not** set up an Overleaf account as I'm familiar with LaTeX and have tools to work with it
 * **Did** send an email to Ana with my GitHub username
 * **Did** download the slides and initial code, and upload to GitHub
 * **Did** download PyCharm, but am reluctant to use it to a great extent as I have tools I prefer